microsoft/playwright/docs/src/api/class-tracing.md

 * since: v1.12
 - `name` <[string]>

-If specified, the trace is going to be saved into the file with the given name inside the [`option: tracesDir`] folder specified in [`method: BrowserType.launch`].
+If specified, intermediate trace files are going to be saved into the files with the given name prefix inside the [`option: tracesDir`] folder specified in [`method: BrowserType.launch`].
+To specify the final trace zip file name, you need to pass `path` option to [`method: Tracing.stop`] instead.

 ### option: Tracing.start.screenshots
 * since: v1.12